Communist Party of Canada (Marxist–Leninist): The Internationalists

 "The main thrust of Necessity for Change appears to be towards students and academics, in that its criticisms are of intellectual production, and the intellectual industry, in the Western world.
 The control of ideas, of history, of 'common sense' by the ruling class needs to be challenged, first by a cadre who have un-taught themselves the prevailing ideas and have begun to see the world based on reality rather than the dominant, right-wing, intellectual discourse; then by the working class who will benefit from the intellectual and individual gains made by the cadre once these new ideas, and this new way of thinking, make their way into the working class through the actions of the cadre itself."

 These ideas became a foundation as the group developed into a party or, as Bains himself would later say, "the analysis that lays down ideological remoulding as the key to the uninterrupted advance and victory of revolution."

 The CPC(M-L) was not therefore born from a fracture within the CPC by supposed "breakaway hardliners" but from the growing radical student movement in Canada of the mid-1960s.
 Within a few years Bain's group had succeeded in recruiting several hundred members across Canada, including Quebec, without the help of prominent former CPC leaders who had left the CPC and sided with China, such as former MP Dorise Nielsen or labour activist Jack Scott.
 Meanwhile, and throughout the 1960s, the CPC was struggling to make its presence felt and grasp what its General Secretary Leslie Morris called "the Challenge of the 60s".
 The CPC's youth organization experimented with a more decentralized model until the late 1960s when it reorganized.
 One of the few instances of CPC members quitting for the CPC(M-L) was that of a CPC youth activist from UBC who was accused of stealing a magazine subscription list and funds, and then joining the CPC(M-L).
-In many places, in size and particularly youthfulness, the CPC(M-L) was beginning to rival the CPC.
+In many places, in size and particularly youthfulness, the CPC(M-L) rivalled CPC.